mikekoscinski/cycling-game/README.md

 ## Project Status

 This game is still in active development.
-It is live and available for play at: https://www.pokecycle.com/
+It is live at: https://www.pokecycle.com/

 ## Easter Eggs

 This game was inspired by Flappy Bird (2013) and the "Attack of the Prehistoric Pokémon" episode from the Pokémon anime (S1E46).

-This game could only take place at the North or South Pole.
-The sun's reflection persistently appears in the ocean background.
+The sun's reflection repeatedly appears in the ocean background, despite the biker consistently making forward progress along the ocean's coast.
 This could only happen if the biker were cycling in a circle at the North or South Pole.
+(Whether or not there would be green grass there is a separate issue!)